bspeagle/Jenkins/README.md

 ```
 and then copy the `plugins.txt` file to the `files` subdirectory overwriting the current `plugins.txt` file.

 **files/terraform.tfvars** - this file is included in your `.gitignore`.
-When executing terraform you'll use this file to populate the required variabled needed for Terraform to run.
+When executing terraform you'll use this file to populate the required global variables needed for Terraform to run.
 Create and populate the following:
 - access_key = "Your AWS access key"
 - secret_key = "Your AWS secret key"
+- app = "Your app name"
+- ec2_ami = "The AMI ID to use with the ec2 instances"

+**prod/terraform.tfvars** - this file is included in your `.gitignore`.
+When executing terraform you'll use this file to populate the required global variables needed for Terraform to run.
+Create and populate the following:
+- env = "The environment you're deploying to"
-- region = "Regiong to deploy Jenkins to"
+- region = "The AWS region to deploy to"
+- leader_instance_type = "The ec2 instance type for the leader instance"
-- zone_id = "If you're using the Route 53 module the zone to create the record in"
+- cloud_zone = "The Route53 hosted zone Domain Name to create the record in.
+You can omit the '.' in the Domain Name"
-- record_name = "The desired Route 53 record name"
-- bucket_id = "S3 bucket to store Jenkins backup and config files in"
-- key_name = "keypair name for EC2 SSH access You must create the keypair in AWS manually.
-This does not get created through Terraform"
+- key_name = "The keypair to use with ec2.
+This must be generated first through the console"
+- record_name = "The name of the Route53 record to created.
+For example, if your hosted zone Domain Name is 'blah.com' and your record is 'hello' this would create a Route53 record named 'hello.blah.com'"

-**files/jenkins.env** - this files is included in your `.gitignore`.
-This file is copied to S3 durring Terraform run and is used to generate the initial admin username and password for Jenkins via `files/init.groovy`.
+**files/config/jenkins.env** - this file is included in your `.gitignore`.
+The file is copied to S3 durring Terraform run and is used to generate the initial admin username and password for Jenkins via `files/config/init.groovy`.
 Create and populate the following:
 - admin_username=adminUserName
 - admin_password=adminPassword